Opening of Berlin’s first market hall – a huge building that quickly proves to be unprofitable.

 60the anniversary of: “Children perform for children”

 November 1: The name “Friedrichstadt-Palast” celebrates its 60the anniversary.
-On the same day, Dr. Berndt Schmidt becomes the theater’s director.
+On the same day, Dr. Berndt Schmidt becomes the theatre’s director.
 His vision: To bring the revue into the 21st century as great show entertainment.

 The new Friedrichstadt-Palast celebrates its 25th anniversary.
 On the same site that used to house the Palace’s old building, work is done to prepare the plot for a chic apartment complex designed by architect Philippe Starck.